staeglis/HPOlib2/hpolib/container/README.md

 `client/ml/fcnet_classification.py` for getting an example.

 You have to check your return data types.
-If they aren't serializable with Pyro4, you think about using other data types.
-If this isn't possible, you have to adjust the encoder class BenchmarkEncoder defined in `server/abstract_benchmark.py`.
+If they aren't serializable with Pyro4, you should think about using other data types.
+If this isn't possible, you have to adjust the encoder class `BenchmarkEncoder` defined in `server/abstract_benchmark.py`.
 The deserialization should be done inside your client class.
 For this you have to write some additional methods.
 Look in `client/ml/autosklearn_benchmark.py` for getting an example.

-If you provide some variants of your benchmark via sub classes and your client classes are getting more complicated, you should write an client base class.
+If you provide some variants of your benchmark via sub classes and your client classes are getting more complicated, you should write a client base class.

 ## The singularity recipe
 The recipes are stored in the subfolder `singularity/`.
 For getting an basic idea,